nielssp/nielssp.dk/content/published/csol-dos.md

 <figcaption>csol running in DOS 6.22 on an i486 Toshiba laptop from the mid-'90s.</figcaption>
 </figure>

-I'm not sure how the thought entered my mind, but I was suddenly curious about how easy it would be to get at somewhat simple ncurses application like csol to run on DOS.
+I'm not sure how the thought entered my mind, but I was suddenly curious about how easy it would be to get a somewhat simple ncurses application like csol to run on DOS.
 Aside from ncurses, I knew csol didn't really have any dependencies other than a C compiler, so I searched for <q>DOS curses</q> and [PDCurses](https://pdcurses.sourceforge.io/) (Public Domain Curses) showed up.

 Helpfully, the [PDCurses github repository](https://github.com/wmcbrine/PDCurses/tree/master/dos) contains a list of C compilers for DOS.
 At first I tried to get DJGPP up and running in DOSBox, but eventually ended up using [Open Watcom](http://www.openwatcom.org/) instead because the installation was simpler.
 After compiling PDCurses my new DOS development environment was ready.
 To compile csol with Open Watcom and PDCurses I had to make a number of changes to the source: